rust-lang/blog.rust-lang.org/content/Rust-1.13/index.md

 We can use this tool to look at a [graph] of performance over the 1.13 development cycle, shown below.
-This cycle covered the dates from August 16 through September 29 (the graph begins from Augest 25th though and is filtered in a few ways to eliminate bogus, incomplete, or confusing results).
+This cycle covered the dates from August 16 through September 29 (the graph begins from August 25th though and is filtered in a few ways to eliminate bogus, incomplete, or confusing results).
 There appear to be some big reductions, which are quantified on the corresponding [statistics] page.